theoperatore/theoperatore.github.io/previews/2015-01-15-2d-physics-camera.md

 - Shake every object on the screen
 - Shake the camera

-I'm going to focus on the latter and therefore, need to make a camera.
-But not just any camera, a physics based camera.
+I'm going to focus on the latter, and therefore need to make a camera.
+But not just any camera&mdash;a physics based camera.
 One with acceleration and velocity and everything.

 Let's get a few things straight first.